ChecheRomo96/CPString/README.md

 1.- Clone or download package.

-2.- Open terminal and go to the the download directory (Replace <path_to_directory> with the path to the directory you downloaded)
+2.- Open terminal and go to the the download directory (Replace "<path_to_directory>" with the path to the directory you downloaded)

 	cd <path_to_directory>/EmbeddedString